YumikaFukuyama/AI-2025-EMI/week4_BeginnerLabs.md

 # 📝Quiz 1: Self-Introduction with AI (自我介紹練習 | 自己紹介練習)
 **ASK**: Ask chat GPT to make a introduction passage.
 <br>e.g. "Please introduce me in a professional tone.
 My name is Yumika, I study information management, and my hobbies are reading books."
-**ANSWER***:
+**ANSWER**:
 Introduction:

-Hello, my name is Yumika.
+<br>Hello, my name is Yumika.
 I am currently studying Information Management, focusing on acquiring knowledge and skills in this ever-evolving field.
 <br>In my personal time, I enjoy reading books, which allows me to continuously expand my horizons and deepen my understanding of various topics.

 ## 🔍 **Reflection Questions:**